-The Role of Local Government, In Robert Glicksman & Lee Paddock (Eds.), Environmental Decision Making, Vol. __: The Encyclopedia of Environmental Law, at ___.
-Edward Elgar Press (forthcoming).
+The Role of Local Government, In Robert Glicksman & Lee Paddock (Eds.), Decision Making in Environmental Law: Elgar Encyclopedia of Environmental Law Series.
+Edward Elgar Press (2016).

 The Challenges and Opportunities Confronting Modern Public Policy Mediators, Dispute Resolution Magazine, American Bar Association (Winter 2016).